Surprise, Surprise: Donald Trump’s Top White House Attorney Is Former Covington Catholic Pupil

-Kentucky’s Covington Catholic High School has been in the news lately for all the wrong reasons.
-Its students were filmed mocking a native elder, Nathan Philipps, during a protest at the Lincoln Memorial in Washington.
-The video of the incident created a national furor, and while most condemned the students’ actions as symbolic of “white privilege”, others including Donald Trump defended the students by tweeting that the media had treated them “unfairly”.
+Kentucky’s Covington Catholic High School has been in the news lately for several reasons.
+At first, its students were filmed seemingly mocking a native elder, Nathan Philipps, during a protest at the Lincoln Memorial in Washington.
+The video of the incident created a national furor, and while some condemned the students’ actions as symbolic of “white privilege,” others including Donald Trump defended the students by tweeting that the media had treated them “unfairly.”

 Following the incident, the Covington Catholic High School and the Diocese of Covington condemned the actions of its students, and there were suggestions that the school might even consider expelling them.
-But while the debate still rages a week after the incident, it is the close scrutiny of the school itself which has brought about some surprises.
+But while the debate still rages nearly a week after the incident, it is the close scrutiny of the school itself which has brought about some surprises.
 Arguably the biggest surprise of them all is the fact that one of its former pupils, Pat Cipollone, is a top attorney at the Trump White House.

 According to Cincinnati.com, Cipollone, CovCath class of 1984, took over as White House general counsel after reportedly impressing Trump during his time as “an informal adviser to the president on the special counsel investigation into Russian interference in the 2016 elections.”